Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/02-audit-tests.rst

 For journal content, year of publication (YOP) is useful in evaluating usage of archive content.

-The auditor MUST confirm the Year of Publication (YOP) of articles covered in other audit tests described in this section of the appendix (headings E.2.5.1, E2.5.2 and E.2.5.3) with appropriate and proportionate spot checks covering a minimum of 10% of all journal articles tested.
+The auditor MUST confirm the Year of Publication (YOP) of articles covered in other audit tests described in this appendix (headings E.2.5.1, E.2.5.2 and E.2.5.3) with appropriate and proportionate spot checks covering a minimum of 10% of all journal articles tested.

 If the YOP appearing in the reports is different from that of the journal article for more than 10% of the checked items, the auditor must expand their spot checks to cover at least 25% of tested journal articles.
 If 10% or more of the journal articles have a different YOP from that in the reports, the report provider has failed the Journal YOP audit test.